ChibiOS/ChibiOS/readme.txt

 - FIX: Removed usused list functions (bug 2755230)(backported in stable branch).
 - NEW: Added a code coverage analysis application under ./tests/coverage.
-- Added more test cases in order to improve the test suite code coverage (it was 74% in version 1.2.0).
+- NEW: Added more test cases in order to improve the test suite code coverage (it was 74% in version 1.2.0).
-- Added a new "naked" context switch benchmark that better defines the real context switch time, for the STM32 the context switch is performed under 1.48uS.
+- NEW: Added a new "naked" context switch benchmark that better defines the real context switch time, previous benchmarks introduced too much overhead to the measurement.
+The STM32 performs the context switch in under 1.48uS.

 *** 1.2.0 ***
 - Added license exception text to the 1.2.0 branch.